-Herniated and Slipped Disc Causes, Symptoms, and Treatment Options
+Herniated, Slipped & Ruptured Disc Pain and Treatment Options

 Herniated disc pain isn’t confined to the disc itself.
 Some people experience herniated disc neck and shoulder pain from slipped discs in the neck, while lower back herniated disc and leg pain often go hand-in-hand.
 Sometimes, people don’t feel pain; they feel a sensation of tingling or numbness.